franklbvp/latex_intro/docs/README.md

 * What is LaTeX: some history, installing LaTeX, the LaTeX cycle
 * A first LaTeX document: basic LaTeX commands
 * Manipulating Text: bold face etc., lists, font size, etc.
-* Adding more: tables, figures, referencing
+* Adding more: tables, figures
 * Mathematics
-* Long documents: getting it structured, table of contents, bibliography, bibtex
+* Long documents/projects: getting it structured, table of contents, glossaries, etc.
+* Bibliography, bibtex
 * Beamer: a very short introduction to slides in LaTeX

 ## Level: